 First, buffer caches managed by the file system make it difficult for the database to order updates to disk.
 These writes to disk need to be done in order to obey the constraints imposed by write-ahead logging [Gray78].
 To order updates to disk, databases either use fsync or bypass the file cache entirely using direct I/O. The Rio file cache solves this problem completely, because data is persistent as soon as it enters the file cache.
 Thus, databases control the order of persistence by controlling the order that I/O is done to the file cache; no fsync is needed.

 Second, databases can manage memory more optimally than a file system can, because databases know more about their access patterns.
-Our second software design (Section 5.2) addresses this problem by mapping the Rio file cache into the database address space.
+Our second software design (Sect.
+5.2) addresses this problem by mapping the Rio file cache into the database address space.
 This exposes reliable memory to database crashes, and we quantify the increased risk posed by this design.

-4 The Postgres Storage System
+4 The Postgres storage system

-We use the Postgres95 database management system developed at U.C.
-Berkeley as the database in our experiments [Stonebraker87].
+We use the Postgres95 database management system developed at U. C. Berkeley as the database in our experiments [Stonebraker87].
 Postgres has a few unique features which are relevant to this paper, but our results should apply to more conventional databases as well.

 One novel aspect of Postgres is that it appends new data at commit.
-In contrast, conventional databases with write-ahead logs write undo/redo records at commit, then later write new data in-place over the old version of the data.
-Postgres' scheme forces new data to disk at commit, whereas a conventional scheme forces only the log at commit (a no-force policy for the actual data).
-A force-at-commit policy decreases the amount of time database buffers are vulnerable to database crashes (Section 5.2).
+In contrast, conventional databases with write-

+Fig. 4.
+I/O interface to reliable memory.
+This design hides the reliable memory under the file system interface.
+The database uses read() and write() system calls to write data to the reliable memory.
+This design uses a traditional, non-persistent database buffer cache and thus requires change to the database.
+Because the interface to stable storage has not changed, this design is as safe as a standard database system from database crashes ahead logs write undo/redo records at commit, then later write new data in place over the old version of the data.
+Postgres' scheme forces new data to disk at commit, whereas a conventional scheme forces only the log at commit (a noforce policy for the actual data).
+A force-at-commit policy decreases the amount of time database buffers are vulnerable to database crashes (Sect.
+5.2).

 As with nearly all database systems, Postgres keeps a database buffer cache in main memory to store frequently used data.
 Transactions modify the buffer cache data, then force the modified data to disk on commit.
 Because Postgres appends new data rather than overwriting it, a steal policy may be used without an explicit undo log.
 If a transaction aborts, the old copy of the data can be recovered from disk.
-Our second software design (Section 5.2) makes the database buffer cache persistent and hence delays writing data to disk until after commit.
+Our second software design (Sect.
+5.2) makes the database buffer cache persistent, and hence delays writing data to disk until after commit.